Republicans who won't be coming back to Congress after 2018 midterm elections

-As the House Ethics Committee investigates allegations of sexual misconduct, Sen. Blake Farenthold, R-Texas, said Thursday that he will no longer seek reelection in 2018.
+As the House Ethics Committee investigates allegations of sexual misconduct, Rep. Ruben Kihuen, R-Nev., said on Dec.
+17 that he will no longer seek reelection in 2018.

-Farenthold denied the sexual harassment allegations made against him, but said he “allowed a workplace culture to take root in my office that was too permissive and decidedly unprofessional.”

-The accusations against Farenthold first surfaced in 2014 when a former aide sued him over sexually suggestive comments and behavior and said she’d been fired after she complained.
-Farenthold maintained his innocence, and the case was settled in the next year.

 While the explanations have varied, multiple Republican lawmakers have already announced that they would not return to Washington after 2018.
 In general, fall retirement announcements are nothing new.
 On average, 22 House members retire each cycle, Roll Call reported.